-Supervisor of Transportation and Support Supervisor of Food Service - Contact these individuals whenever you have issues that the principal cannot resolve in the areas of transportation or food service.
+Director of Transportation and Support Supervisor of Food Service - Contact these individuals whenever you have issues that the principal cannot resolve in the areas of transportation or food service.

-- The supervisor schedules all bus routes and resolves any concerns about times and routes. - The support supervisor manages the breakfast and lunch programs.
+- The Director schedules all bus routes and resolves any concerns about times and routes. - The Food Service Support Supervisor manages the breakfast and lunch programs.